iSECPartners/Introspy-iOS/README.md

 the output to only display registered URL schemes.
 We can see here that URL requests with the transfer-money:// scheme will be handled by the application.

+The analysis tool also allows users to print the entire call list similarly to the HTML report's "Traced Calls" view by specifiying the `--list` option, although this will print an undigestable amount of data to stdout and as such is not recommended.

 #### Enumerations

-The command-line tool also allows users to enumerate various data from the list of traced calls (via --info), inlcuding a list of all of the unique URLs accessed by the application (http), all files accessed (fileio), as well as Keychain items that were added or modified (keys).
+The command-line tool also allows users to enumerate various data from the list of traced calls (via `--info`), inlcuding a list of all of the unique URLs accessed by the application (http), all files accessed (fileio), as well as Keychain items that were added or modified (keys).